$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: Experimental Evaluation

-The expected outcome distribution weighted by the mass given by $\tilde{\Lambda}_{\text{AE}}$ for a Top and Average is shown in Table \ref{tab:outcome-dist-alpha-rank-collection-matching}.
+The expected outcome distribution weighted by the mass given by $\tilde{\Lambda}_{\text{AE}}$ for a Top and Average is shown in Table~\ref{tab:outcome-dist-alpha-rank-collection-matching}.
 A Top gets a Gold seat about $\left( \frac{2}{3} \right)$ of the times, meeting the equilibrium prediction for any strategy in $\text{NE}_{\text{Bo}}$.
 However, she also expects to receive Silver about $11.2$\% and Unmatched $1.6$\% of the time.
 In total, the mass put on strategies wherein the expected outcomes one Top remains unmatched is $4.7$\%, one Average gets the Silver seat is $66.5$\%, and one Average gets the Bronze seat is $38.2$\%.
 Each of these outcomes describes a somewhat surprising scenario given the strategic interaction.
 For example, one might suspect that no Top would remain unmatched due to her being higher ranked by the schools than the Averages.

-In summary, the analysis of the matching market shows that the $\alpha$-Rank-collection provides a more nuanced strategic analysis than equilibrium predictions, evaluating the strength for range of strategy profiles.
+In summary, the analysis of the matching market shows that the $\alpha$-Rank-collection provides a more nuanced strategic analysis than equilibrium predictions for a specific vNM function, evaluating the strength for range of strategy profiles.
 Furthermore, while $\alpha$-Rank is sensitive to specific vNM functions, $\alpha$-Rank-collections take their inherent uncertainty into account.
-Finally, note that the analytical determination of the BNE for this example is tedious and might change drastically with a slightly different prior, rendering the previous results obsolete.
+Finally, note that the analytical determination of the BNE for this example is highly non-trivial due to the complex prior distributions and might change drastically with a slightly different prior, rendering the previous results obsolete.
 In contrast, $\alpha$-Rank-collections can be easily adapted to modeling changes, and previously calculated $\alpha$-Rank distributions can be reused in follow-up calculations.
 Overall, $\alpha$-Rank-collections provide a principled approach to analyzing strategies in uncertain situations in players' vNM functions, where equilibrium solution concepts fall short.